zuluwi/obsidian-vlc-bridge/README.md

 >
 > - Check `Pause video while pasting snapshot` in Settings
 > - If you want to open the exact frame in the snapshot with the timestamp link, enable `Use percentile position instead of seconds as timestamp value in the link` in Settings
+> - In the `Link Templates` settings you can set `Snapshot Linktext` and a template for how to paste the snapshot embed

 ### Running Syncplay with plugin arguments